Episode 4: Edgar Degas' "Duchessa di Montejasi with Her Daughters, Elena and Camilla" (c. 1876)

 Because this is one of the best examples of how Impressionism is the gateway to Modernism that the museum has, that’s why.

 Degas didn’t call himself an Impressionist, though.
-He never planned on being one, and would probably resent the hell out of all the art history textbooks that grouped him with them.
-It’s true that he exhibited with them, because his work was just as radical as theirs, but he considered himself a Realist in the tradition of Courbet and Manet, revolutionary artists a generation before the Impressionists, who looked at the world with the original, actual no filter: they painted the “unvarnished truth” the frank, “warts and all” reality of the world that hadn’t really been done before.
+He never planned on being one, and would probably resent all the art history textbooks that group him with them.
+It’s true that he exhibited with them, because his work was just as radical as theirs, but he considered himself a Realist in the tradition of Courbet and Manet, revolutionary artists a generation before the Impressionists, who looked at the world with the original, actual no filter: they painted the “unvarnished truth,” the frank, “warts and all” reality of the world that hadn’t really been done before.

 Look at Aunt Fanny.
 She sits in the perfect pyramidal shape, the very definition of proper painterly composition.
 Impressionists and Realists couldn’t be avant garde without an establishment, which was, in the mid-19th century, large didactic history paintings.
-These were huge, pristinely painted narratives with clear, tight compositions.
-The action would be illuminated with a clear light source, so there’s no doubt in the viewer’s mind as to what part of the narrative they’re supposed to be paying attention to, and your eyes are meant to sweep fluidly around a triangular pyramid.
+These were huge, pristinely painted narratives with tight, clear compositions.
+The action would be illuminated with a clear light source, so there’s no doubt in the viewer’s mind as to which part of the narrative they’re supposed to be paying attention to, and your eyes are meant to sweep fluidly around this triangular pyramid.
 Take a second and Google David’s Oath of the Horatii and you’ll see what I’m talking about.
 Degas mirrors this composition when he paints his aunt: realistic and wrinkled as she is, Aunt Fanny is part of the old guard.
 But her daughters aren’t.
-And Degas shows this through three deliberate breaches of painterly convention: they’re blurred, they’re cut off on the sides, and they’re barely acknowledging us.
-In other words, they photobombed the portrait of their mother.
+And Degas shows this through three deliberate breaches of painterly convention: they’re blurred, they’re cut off at the sides, and they’re barely acknowledging us.
+In other words, they photobombed a portrait of their mother.